 “Rock” your car back and forth.

 You’ve probably seen people with their cars stuck in snow or mud, spinning their tires like mad.
 Here’s a pro-tip… avoid this at all costs!
-Spinning your tires could actually dig them deeper into the snow and cause tire damage, says AAMCO of Colorado.
+Spinning your tires could actually dig them deeper into the snow and cause tire damage.
 Instead, gently rock your car back and forth by slowly accelerating, reversing, and so on.
 The key is to carefully gain traction while avoiding “the spins.”
 If your tires do start spinning, change direction with the steering wheel.

 Use some elbow grease and start digging.